Skip to content

 Why cookie doubling fails (and the one correction that fixes 90% of broken batches)

 Cookies are deceptively simple chemistry: fat, sugar, flour, egg, leavener, heat.
 The ratio between butter and flour controls spread.
 The ratio between sugars controls chew vs. crispness.
-When you double a recipe, you can scale linearly and still get flat, greasy cookies — because a 13×18 half-sheet pan doesn't scale.
+When you double a recipe, you can scale linearly and still get flat, greasy cookies — because a 13×18 half-sheet pan doesn't scale with the recipe.
 The problem isn't the ingredients.
-It's the oven behavior and the rest time.
-A double batch rests 30% longer on the counter before baking, letting butter warm past 65°F. Warm butter spreads.
+It's oven behavior and rest time.
+A double batch sits on the counter 30% longer before baking, letting butter warm past 65°F. Warm butter spreads.
 This is why professional bakeries always refrigerate dough between batches even when the recipe doesn't call for it.

 The linear-scale rule and its three exceptions

-For cookies, 80% of ingredients scale linearly: flour, sugar, butter, eggs, chocolate chips, oats.
-The exceptions are salt, baking soda/powder, and yeast.
-Salt scales at 85% for batches 3× and larger, because sodium accumulates in the final chew.
-Baking soda scales at 90% because excess soda creates an alkaline soap flavor.
+For cookies, 80% of ingredients scale linearly: flour, sugar, butter, eggs, chocolate chips, oats, nuts, dried fruit.
+The exceptions are salt, baking soda, and baking powder.
+Salt scales at 85% for batches 3× and larger, because sodium accumulates in the final chew and palates become more sensitive to it in concentrated batches.
+Baking soda scales at 90% because excess soda creates an alkaline, soap-like flavor in large quantities — you won't notice it at 1 tsp but will at 3 tsp.
 These adjustments are small but noticeable above 4 dozen cookies.

 A critical mistake: bakers assume doubling the recipe means doubling the bake time.
 It doesn't.
-Each cookie still takes 10-12 minutes at 375°F. What changes is the number of batches you bake.
+Each cookie still takes 10-12 minutes at 375°F regardless of how many are in the oven.
+What changes is the number of batches you bake.
 Six dozen cookies on two sheets per batch = 3 batches × 11 min = 33 min of oven time, plus rotation and cool-down = about 60 minutes total.
 Plan accordingly — especially for holiday baking where you're juggling multiple recipes.

 Butter temperature: the invisible variable